 6. Look for Potential Misunderstandings

 Professional communication, writing skills, broaden what your readers might think of your writing.
-Once you have completed script, think of ways it could be misunderstood.
+Once you have completed the script, think of ways it could be misunderstood.
 Take some time and read it firm the reader’s point of view.
 This may seem like a proofreading section, as you will be looking for words with multiple meaning that you need to avoid and replace them with more precise alternatives.
 For example, if you’re describing a process, to prevent misunderstanding, use sequencing and transition words such as first, second, or next that helps the reader to follow along.
 Always double check your work to make sure it’s clear as possible.

 7. Pay Attention to Non-Verbal communication